-Write an opening paragraph to frame the conversation.
+Write an opening paragraph to frame the context of the conversation.
 Make it welcoming to people who hold differing beliefs.
+If you describe an position about the topic, be sure to give equal space to conflicting positions.
 (Our conversation materials are reviewed by a diverse group of partners with the intent to have the paragraph be clear and free of red flags that might put off readers you would like to welcome.)

-Keep the questions for rounds 1 and 2 the same.
+Keep the questions for Round 1 the same.
 These questions help us get to acquainted with one another and discover our common humanity.

-The “secret sauce” for Living Room Conversations are the open-ended questions in round 3.
+The “secret sauce” for Living Room Conversations are the open-ended questions in Round 2.
 Here are some tips for developing your own great questions:

 - Be curious.
 What would you ask if you didn’t have an opinion or position?

-- Examine what your own position is on the topic.
+- Be clear about your own position on the topic.
 Notice if you are framing questions that favor your viewpoint or disallow other viewpoints.